jumpinjackie/fdotoolbox/Doc/userdoc/errata.rst

 ------

  * Removed ``Configuration`` section as this release de-emphasizes customisability of FDO Toolbox
+ * Removed ``Custom Operations`` section in ``Extract, Transform, Load (ETL) operations`` line with de-emphasizing customisability of FDO Toolbox and also because these operations do not have a corresponding UI element.
  * Rewrote ``Command Line Utilities`` section due to ``FdoCmd.exe`` replacing ``FdoInfo.exe`` and ``FdoUtil.exe``